narzouni/CSCI596/README.md

 # CSCI596 Final Project

-## The association of Obstructive Sleep Apnea Syndrome (OSAS) with Cognitive Impairment and Dementia
+## The association of Obstructive Sleep Apnea Syndrome (OSAS) with Cognitive Impairment and Dementia.

 ## Study Goals/Objectives: